A criterion for an effective discretization of a continuous Schr\"odinger spectrum using a pseudostate basis: The Coulomb problem

 with (real) radial $L^2$ functions $\zeta_{kl}(r)$.
 For the ensuing analysis, it suffices to consider the radial components of the residual functions that correspond to the states~(\ref{eq:chiq}).
 In a first step, we construct them in position space:

 where

 is the radial Hamiltonian for a given angular momentum quantum number $l$ and

 is the projection of the function $f(r)$ onto the set $\{\zeta_{kl}(r),k=1,\ldots N_l\}$.
+Note that in order for Eq.~(\ref{eq:plfr}) to be correct the basis functions need to be normalized and mutually orthogonal.
 In a second step, we generate the residual functions in $\kappa$-space by explicit projection onto the radial Coulomb functions in Eq.~(\ref{eq:cws}).
 We have done this numerically in the analysis that follows.